AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 # Monitor accounts and dataflows

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for viewing existing accounts and dataflows from the *[!UICONTROL Sources]* workspace.
+This tutorial also provides steps for deleting dataflows from the *[!UICONTROL Sources]* workspace.

 ## Getting started